frabjous/open-guide-typesetting-framework/doc/configuration.md

 `yamlblock` should be used instead if the value may consist of multiple lines.
 This will cause the item to be inserted using the a `|` after the metadata item name and colon with the value of the field following in indented lines.
 This is used for things like abstracts.

 The `yamlarray`, `yamllist` and `subelement` options are used for those allowing multiple values.
-If the value of a metadata item is wrapped in (array) brackets, this means that the metadata item allows multiple values, for example:
+If the value of a metadata item is wrapped in (json array) brackets, this means that the metadata item allows multiple values, for example:

 ```json
 {